Banknotes of the Philippine peso: "VICTORY-CBP" banknotes

-The banknotes first issued by today's Bangko Sentral ng Pilipinas (formerly the "Central Bank of the Philippines") were the VICTORY-CBP Overprints in 1949, which were merely overprints of older American-era banknotes.
+The banknotes first issued by the Bangko Sentral ng Pilipinas (formerly the "Central Bank of the Philippines") were the VICTORY-CBP overprints in 1949, which were merely overprints of older American-era banknotes.
 The first official banknote series to be printed were the English Series in 1951.

 English Series (1949–1971)

 The English Series were Philippine banknotes that circulated from 1949 to 1969.
 It was the only banknote series of the Philippine peso to use English.

 Pilipino Series (1969–1974)

-The Pilipino Series banknotes is the name used to refer to Philippine banknotes issued by the Central Bank of the Philippines from 1969 to 1977, during the term of President Ferdinand Marcos.
-This series represented a radical change from the English series by undergoing Filipinization and a design change.
+The Pilipino Series banknotes is the name used to refer to Philippine banknotes issued by the Central Bank of the Philippines from 1969 to 1977, during the term of President Ferdinand Marcos Sr. This series represented a radical change from the English series by undergoing Filipinization and a design change.
 It was succeeded by the Ang Bagong Lipunan Series of banknotes, to which it shared a similar design.
 The lowest denomination of the series is 1-piso and the highest is 100-piso.